Karatsu with Kids: A Family Day Trip to Saga’s Castle Coast (2026)

 Karatsu Castle: Family-Friendly Hilltop Visit

-Karatsu Castle is a small but beautifully sited keep on a hill above the bay.
-With kids:
+Karatsu Castle is a small but beautifully sited keep on a hill above the bay, an easy first stop with kids.

 • The outer park is stroller-friendly and free.
 Wisteria in May; cherry blossoms in early April.